dev-mhany/memory-aid-app/README.md

-Here's an edited version of the README that includes instructions for installing with Yarn and a brief explanation of the site:

----

 # Memory Aid App

 This is a **Memory Aid App** built with [Next.js](https://nextjs.org/), designed to assist Alzheimer's patients and their families by providing tools for daily management, cognitive exercises, and information sharing.
 The app features memory games, daily task management, and patient profile management, aiming to make day-to-day life easier and more organized for patients and caregivers alike.